a male and female student practice tying ties in a classroom

 Learning Outcomes

-• Demonstrate written and oral presentation skills appropriate to the field of fashion Identify the manner in which historic, cultural, and cyclical environmental factors impact the fashion industry.
+• Written and oral presentation skills appropriate to the fashion field.
+Identify the manner in which historic, cultural, and cyclical environmental factors impact the fashion industry

-• Demonstrate basic planning, production, promotion, and distribution techniques for the men's, women's and children's wear markets.
+• Basic planning, production, promotion, and distribution techniques for the men's, women's, and children's wear markets

-• Demonstrate knowledge of mathematical concepts and financial statements related to merchandise buying and planning Identify the variety of career opportunities within the fashion industry, the inter-relationships between them, and the methods to gain entry therein.
+• Knowledge of mathematical concepts and financial statements related to merchandise buying and planning.
+Identify the variety of career opportunities within the fashion industry, inter-relationships between them, and methods to gain entry therein

 Find Your Perfect Fit